top of page

 Both my sister and I experimented and tried to produce healthy desserts (or, at least, healthier than bought versions) with no flour, and no sugar.
 My chocolate mousse, my truffles, made with coconut oil, cream, egg yolks, organic cacao powder (or, sometimes, very dark chocolate), and softened blueberries or prunes (to add some sweetness), were divine.
 And he loved them.

-Did this culinary push make any difference?
+But, putting aside this bump in the breakfast road, did this culinary push make any difference?
 I was beginning to cautiously think so.

 He did, though, start to gradually fall back into eating the alluring biscuits and pastries and, again, although it disappointed me, I could not blame him.
 His life had become smaller and I of all people knew what it meant to compulsively reach for comfort at difficult times.
-He had been doing well, though and, on top of the healthier meals, I did feel that the reduction in sugar and refined, processed products had been keeping him at least stable.
-Wishful thinking?
-I don't know.

 Newspaper on pause, he stops to listen to a particular favourite (was it Layla, or Baker Street?) on Johnny Walker’s Sounds of the Seventies on Radio 2, October 2022.